Why it is important to have an LCR or 5.1 mix for cinema

 Right-click the audio and use “Normalize Audio level”

-Normalization Mode Treu peak
+Normalization Mode True peak

 to a setting that does not clip like -8.